 Usually she is a very happy dog.
 She loves to run at the now-closed Clark School and she even loves Dog Beach, but she hates to be alone.
 When we leave the house for important nearby chores she goes into fits of separation anxiety that are heart-wrenching.
 Just watch her freak out when I left for a mid-day meeting:

 Seeing that 15 minutes of emotional pain, I never want to cage her, but we must.
 Left out she’ll tear up the house and leave us “gifts”.
 So we cage her and have tired everything to calm her and have the cage be positive, without success.
+We’ve even tried getting the best dog food we could get online, and had fresh dog food delivery delivered to our house.
+That plan fell on itself, too.

 She’s happy to be fed and for that, we even got her favourite treats from Petaware.com and leave it in her cage for her to enjoy when ever she wants.
 We’ve tried to leave for short periods of time to desensitize, and keep the return excitement to a minimum.
 Yet still she cries and thrashes about the cage for 10-15 minutes when we leave.